Lombiq/Hastlayer-SDK/Docs/WorkingWithHastlayer.md

 The `ParallelAlgorithm` sample does exactly this.

 Note that FPGAs have a finite amount of resources that you can utilize, and the more complex your algorithm, the more resources it will take.
 With simpler algorithms you can achieve a higher degree of parallelism on a given FPGA, since more copies of it will fit.
 So you can either have more complex pieces of logic parallelized to a lower degree, or simpler logic parallelized to a higher degree.

+Very broadly speaking if you performance-optimize your .NET code and it executes faster as software then most possibly it will also execute faster as hardware.
+But do measure if your optimizations have the desired effect.

 ## Troubleshooting